Corteva: Legal issues

-In July 2020, a U.S. appeals court ruled that Corteva can continue to sell Enlist Duo, which contains 2,4-D choline and glyphosate, after environmentalists attempted to block sales of the chemical due to its claimed negative effects on plants and wildlife.
+In July 2020, a U.S. appeals court ruled that Corteva can continue to sell Enlist Duo, which contains glyphosate and a salt of 2,4-D and choline, after environmentalists attempted to block sales of the chemical due to its claimed negative effects on plants and wildlife.
 However, the court ruled that the U.S. Environmental Protection Agency properly relied on studies that showed that the volatility of 2,4-D choline salt will not cause unreasonable harm to the environment.

 In August 2022, Bayer sued Corteva for breach of contractual obligations related to the development and commercialization of E3 soybeans.
 Corteva then sued Bayer, alleging that Bayer infringed upon its patents on a gene used in Enlist Corn, which is resistant to herbicides such as Roundup.
 In May 2025, the case was paused until the US Supreme Court considers whether to take up a separate patent-related case.

 In September 2022, the Federal Trade Commission sued Syngenta and Corteva, challenging certain US-based discount programs that allegedly block and restrict generic competition from pesticide markets.
 In January 2024, a federal judge denied a motion to dismiss the lawsuit.